 Jan Middendorp, Shaping Text (BIS Publishers, 2012).

 If you get a second book on typography, get this one.
-Middendorp’s beautifully written and illustrated book is full of careful details and lucid explanations.
+Middendorp’s book is full of careful details, lucid explanations, and terrific illustrations.

 Carolina de Bartolo, Explorations in Typography, 2nd ed. (explorationsintypography.com, 2016).

 Using a Spiekermann essay from Stop Stealing Sheep (see below), de Bartolo shows how different typesetting choices change the effect of the text.

 Robert Bringhurst, The Elements of Typographic Style, 4th ed.
 (Hartley and Marks Publishers, 2013).

 Bringhurst’s book has become something of a standard reference guide among professional typographers, bringing together the history, theory, and practice of typography.